dissyulina/cookle-cookbook/README.md

 4. Feature to check passoword match on Sign Up page and Change Password page was sourced from [this StackOverflow page](https://stackoverflow.com/questions/21727317/how-to-check-confirm-password-field-in-form-without-reloading-page/21727518).
 5. Add delete button except on the first field on Add Recipe page and Edit Recipe page (Ingredients and Directions) was sourced from [this StackOverflow page](https://stackoverflow.com/questions/20233721/how-do-you-index-on-a-jinja-template).
 6. Delete the one input box when delete button is clicked on Add Recipe page and Edit Recipe page (Ingredients and Directions) was sourced from [this StackOverflow page](https://stackoverflow.com/questions/6647736/how-to-delete-parent-element-using-jquery).
+7. Regex pattern for username: contains any number, letters, hypens and underscore from [this thread](https://social.msdn.microsoft.com/Forums/vstudio/en-US/2c0fefcd-6ddf-4083-8f4c-72896eb66da7/regex-allow-letters-numbers-underscores-and-hyphens-what-am-i-missing).
+8. Regex pattern for password: contains at least one number and one letter [this StackOverflow page](https://stackoverflow.com/questions/19605150/regex-for-password-must-contain-at-least-eight-characters-at-least-one-number-a).

-7. To share the recipe to social media using sharer.js was sourced from [this GitHub page](https://ellisonleao.github.io/sharer.js/).
+9. To share the recipe to social media using sharer.js was sourced from [this GitHub page](https://ellisonleao.github.io/sharer.js/).
-8. To add meta tags for social media sharing was sourced from [this tutorial on css-tricks](https://css-tricks.com/essential-meta-tags-social-media/).
+10. To add meta tags for social media sharing was sourced from [this tutorial on css-tricks](https://css-tricks.com/essential-meta-tags-social-media/).
-9. Autoprefixer CSS was used to add different vendor prefixer to CSS.
+11. Autoprefixer CSS was used to add different vendor prefixer to CSS.
 All css code was inserted [here](https://autoprefixer.github.io), and paste it back to the style.css.

 ## **Contents**